dandi/dandi-hub/README.md

     - From the `JSON` tab, create `terraform-jupyterhub-backend-policies` using the json in `.aws`
     - From the `JSON` tab, create `terraform-jupyterhub-provisioning-policies` using the json in `.aws`

+4. **Set Maximum Session Duration**
+    - 1 hour is usually sufficient, but will occassionally fail.
+    - Recommend 4 hours.

 ### AWS CLI Configuration for Multiple Accounts and Environments

 To manage multiple AWS accounts and environments, you need to configure your AWS CLI with the appropriate profiles.
 Follow the steps below to set up your `.aws/config` and `.aws/credentials` files.